 Czech Republic's Glory and Turkey's Road Road

-Ahead of Euro 2008, the Czech Republic was in its heyday since independence, especially in qualifying, middle of its best period of football since independence.
+Ahead of Euro 2008, the Czech Republic was at its heyday since independence, especially in qualifying.
 Having reached the semifinals of Euro 2004 and playing at the 2006 World Cup, the Czech Republic qualified for Euro 2008, with a 3-0 victory against Germany in München as the most eye-catching result.

 The Czech Republic clinched a berth in Germany, the same country where Turkey started its Euro 2008 qualifying.
-That was because Turkey's first three qualifying matches, contested in Frankfurt, Germany against Malta, Moldova, Norway, were the result of sanctions imposed following its World Cup elimination against Switzerland due to a fracas following Turkey's elimination from the 2006 World Cup playoff against Switzerland.
+That was because Turkey's first three qualifying matches, contested in Frankfurt, Germany against Malta, Moldova, Norway, were the result of sanctions imposed following its World Cup elimination against Switzerland due to a brawl following Turkey's elimination from the 2006 World Cup playoff against Switzerland.
 Despite some early positive results, Turkey was on the outside looking in following a 1-0 home loss to Greece.

 However, wins against Norway (in Oslo) and Bosnia-Herzegovina (at home), courtesy of Nihat Kahveci scoring winning goals in both games, sent Turkey to Euro 2008.
 Kahveci would be on Turkey's squad; Hakan Sükür, a key figure in Turkey's third-place finish at the 2002 World Cup who scored five goals during qualifying, missed the cut to make Euro 2008 and retired from football.

-After losing its opening match to Portugal 2-0 at Euro 2008, Turkey trailed 1-0 at halftime to Switzerland in the second match.
+After losing its opening match to Portugal 2-0 at Euro 2008, Turkey trailed 1-0 at halftime to Switzerland.
 A quarterfinal berth seemed to be vanishing, but Turkey came back and gained revenge against co-host Switzerland from missing out on the 2006 World Cup.
 Arda Turan broke a 1-1 draw in stoppage time, and Switzerland was the first nation eliminated from Euro 2008.

 The Game of the Tournament

 Turkish Struggles Early

-he task of winning seemed difficult for Turkey as it had significant injury problems ahead of the match, including a groin injury from Tümer Metin.
+The task of winning seemed difficult for Turkey as it had significant injury problems ahead of the match, including a groin injury from Tümer Metin.
 He and Emre Belözoglu were both scheduled to miss this game, but Metin did start.
-Emre Güngör started the game in what was only his second cap for Turkey.
+Emre Güngör began the game in what was only his second cap for Turkey.